solvespace/solvespace/README.md

     make
     sudo make install

-The application is built as `build/bin/solvespace`.
+The graphical interface is built as `build/bin/solvespace`, and the command-line interface is built as `build/bin/solvespace-cli`.
+It is possible to build only the command-line interface by passing the `-DENABLE_GUI=OFF` flag to the cmake invocation.

 ### Building for Windows